Bobby Witt Jr. Player Props: Royals vs. Phillies

 Bobby Witt Jr. At The Plate

-- Among qualifying hitters, he ranks 46th in batting average, while his on-base percentage ranks 113th and he is 33rd in slugging.
+- Among qualified hitters in baseball, he ranks 50th in batting average, 113th in on-base percentage, and 40th in slugging.

-- Witt Jr. enters this game on a seven-game hitting streak.
-Over the course of his last games, he's hitting .409 with two homers.

-- Witt Jr. has picked up an RBI in 35.8% of his games this year, with two or more RBI in 13.8% of his games.
-He has also plated three or more runs in six contests.
+- In 36.4% of his games this season, Witt Jr. has had at least one RBI.
+He's picked up more than one in 13.6% and driven in three or more of his team's runs in six contests.

-- He has scored in 45.9% of his games this season, with more than one run scored in 7.3%.
+- He has scored a run in 50 games this year, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.